Develop the competencies to design and deliver effective training, focusing on the online environment.

 - Apply what they have learnt on this course to their own training contexts.

 This course is a blended Training of Trainers learning programme comprising the following:

 - 6 modules, each an online facilitated session of 3.5 hours plus up to 2 hours of asynchronous collaborative and/or solo work in between the facilitated sessions.

 Total: 32 hours

-The programme will be run over the three-week period between the 5th October and the 22nd October 2021.
-Facilitated sessions will be delivered on Tuesdays & Fridays to allow time for collaborative working and self-study:
+The programme will be run over the three-week period between the 6th June and the 23rd June 2021, allowing time for collaborative working and self-study:

 Where is it hosted?

 The live online sessions are hosted on Zoom.
 We recommend joining via the Zoom app.
 Participants may join the training via a browser, although the browser offers limited access to some of the interactive features of the training.
 Participants will be expected to have a stable internet connection and to actively participate in all facilitated sessions.
 Participants will receive instructions on how to join the course after registration.